ssghost/litecoinz/doc/build-windows.md

 * On Windows using [Windows
 Subsystem for Linux (WSL)](https://msdn.microsoft.com/commandline/wsl/about) and the Mingw-w64 cross compiler tool chain.

-Other options which may work, but which have not been extensively tested are (please contribute instructions):

-* On Windows using a POSIX compatibility layer application such as [cygwin](http://www.cygwin.com/) or [msys2](http://www.msys2.org/).
-* On Windows using a native compiler tool chain such as [Visual Studio](https://www.visualstudio.com).

 Installing Windows Subsystem for Linux
 ---------------------------------------